Mrnt/OctoPrint-FlashForge/README.md

     - Move extruder, bed
     - Turn fans on and off
     - Extrude, retract
+    - Set color of the enclosure light, turn it on/off
 - Upload a FlashPrint prepared .gx or .g file using the "Upload to SD" button which will immediately start a print (like FlashPrint), you should be able to pause, resume, cancel the print using the respective buttons.
 - Upload a Cura prepared .gcode file using the "Upload to SD" button or directly to the SD card from Cura (see [Wiki](https://github.com/Mrnt/OctoPrint-FlashForge/wiki) for details).

 ## Install

-Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) by selecting "Install new Plugins" and in the box "...enter URL" put:
+Install via the OctoPrint [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) by selecting "Install new Plugins" and in the box "...enter URL" put:

     https://github.com/Mrnt/OctoPrint-FlashForge/archive/master.zip